 - Just imagine how good you’ll feel with the end in sight, and when you finally cross that finish line!

-So set a hard dead for yourself and get it done.
+So set a hard deadline for yourself and get it done.

 So why am I writing this blog post?